 Asa Briggs, MSN'12, was featured in the summer 2022 issue of Clemson World .
 He was a panelist in February 2021 for both the VUSN Alumni Board's annual MSN Know Your Value and for "Mental Health and Black America Today: Where Are We?" which is part of the VUSN Dore to Door Alumni Forum.
 He was elected to the Clemson University Alumni Association board of directors in June, and was a panelist for "Mental Health and Black America Today: Where Are We?
 (Part 2)," in July.
 Asa was featured in the "DNP Student Spotlight" on the Yale School of Nursing's website in May 2020, and in Vanderbilt News in August for his career path to become program director of rural psychiatric services for Prisma Health in Greenville, South Carolina.
 He was named to the external advisory council of Clemson University's Center for Research on Health Disparities in late 2020, where he offers counsel and seeks partnerships aimed at reducing population health disparities.
 Asa testified before the Council of the District of Columbia Committee on Health in support of the District of Columbia Psychology Interjurisdictional Compact Act of 2019, and is former adviser for President Barack Obama's My Brother's Keeper.

-Taaka Cash, MSN'12, DNP'13, opened Privy Oasis, psychiatric mental health care for children, adolescents, adults and geriatric people in the Dallas/Fort Worth area (2016).
+Taaka Cash, MSN'12, DNP'13, received the Thomas L. Christenbery Award for Diversity and Inclusion presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2022.
+She opened Privy Oasis, psychiatric mental health care for children, adolescents, adults and geriatric people in the Dallas/Fort Worth area.

 Megan Childers, MSN'12, is a nurse practitioner at the Comprehensive Pain and Neurology Center in Murfreesboro, Tennessee (2020).